[as of 12.11.2020]

-You have just come to Germany and do not have a general practitioner yet?
+Did you just arrive in Bremen and do not have a general practitioner yet?

 Usually, the first step is to call a general practitioner near your place of residence and ask if they still admit new patients.
-Should they do so, make an appointment.
-If they doe not, try other general practitioners in your area.
+If they do, proceed and make an appointment.
+If they do not admit new patients, try other general practitioners in your area.
 However, if you have acute needs, please contact the emergency service of your health insurance or the medical on-call service.